OmarKhaledAbdlhafez/PowerBI_Projects/AdventureWorks/README.md

+# AdventureWorks
-working with AdventureWorks database
+ ## working with AdventureWorks database

-it is an oltp database with snowflake schema get it into power bi and start modeling it into star schema with one fact table (orders) and dimension tables throw those steps :
+### it is an oltp database with snowflake schema get it into power bi and start modeling it into star schema with one fact table (orders) and dimension tables throw those steps :

 -Rename Tables, columns